missjody/eCommerceProject/README.md

 #### 7/16

-* Spent Monday setting up React App, Node.js on desktop, linking local repo to GitHub repo, and working through shortcuts using Microsoft Visual Studio.
-Have previously only worked with VS Code and with my laptop exclusively.
+* Spent Monday setting up React App, Node.js on desktop, linking local repo to GitHub repo.

 * Worked Wednesday to get a grasp on SVG paths and react-particles-js.
 When using their example deer image it produced a clean image, but my first attempts at svg paths did not work out as expected